Sam Sparro: Biography

-Sam Sparro was born 8 November 1982 and raised in Sydney, Australia.
-Sparro's father, Chris Falson is a gospel minister and recording artist of Maltese descent who has written music for Star Trek and Queer Eye for the Straight Guy.
+Sam Sparro was born on November 8, 1982, and raised in Sydney, Australia.
+Sparro's father, Chris Falson is a gospel minister and recording artist of Maltese and Portuguese descent who has written music for Star Trek and Queer Eye for the Straight Guy.
 Sparro's mother, Karyn Falson (née Frankland) is from Australia.
 His brother plays guitar professionally while his mother plays organ at a Baptist church.
 The family relocated to Los Angeles when Sparro was ten years old.
 His father had signed a deal there and was recording a soul album, he took Sparro to a church in Tujunga to hear some of the genre's singers.
 Fellow church goers, were the McCrary family.
 Chaka Khan became one of his early admirers after hearing Sparro's singing through knowing the McCrarys.
 His first role as a child actor was in a McDonald's commercial.
 His stage name was derived from a family nickname, which in turn was inspired by the Sydney radio announcer Gary O'Callaghan's on-air character "Sammy Sparrow".

 Sparro left Los Angeles and returned to Sydney, where he lived with his grandparents and worked for a public relations company, before travelling to the UK, immersing himself in the music scene in London.
 He returned to Los Angeles in 2002, where he took a job in a coffee shop.
 It was during this time that he wrote his single, "Black and Gold" with his producer, Jesse Rogg.
 When growing up, Sparro regularly performed backing vocals at his father's concerts and on his music releases.
 He states "I'm a spiritual person, but ... not into any religion.
 I was always kind of a non-denominational Christian" and "a bit of a gypsy".
 Sparro is openly gay.
 He did an interview for Attitude magazine and was featured on the front cover.
 Sparro married DJ Zion Lennox in a private ceremony in California on 21 September 2018.